ChamberZ1/sliver/progress.md

 - Beacon implant: checks in periodically for new commands, less noisy.
 - Why build a custom payload?
 The simple answer is if its well known in the offensive space, then its most likely well known in the defensive space as well, including to EDR and AV vendors.
 Payloads created with default setups will usually be able to be picked up by security solutions almost instantly.
 An example of this is to create a default msfvenom payload yourself then try to place it on your Windows desktop (or a windows VM if you're using another OS) with Defender ON. https://redheadsec.tech/building-a-simple-custom-implant-for-sliver-shellcode/
 - But normally staged payloads are preferable as it allows for a smaller footprint for AV to hit on when they are loaded on to the system.
+- mtls better for encryption, https better for stealth

 ---